jschauer1/Inventory-Asset/README.md

 - **Expandable**: Enhance with additional features or merge with other systems without a hitch.
 ## Installation

-1. Procure the `inventorySystem` asset from the Unity Asset Store.
+1. Procure the `InventorySystem` asset from the Unity Asset Store.
 2. Incorporate the asset into your Unity venture.
-3. Traverse to the `inventorySystem` directory in your Project window.
+3. Traverse to the `InventorySystem` directory in your Project window.
 4. Adhere to the setup manual located in the `Documentation` directory.

 ## Quick Start